.

 The old word 'science' comes from a Latin word meaning 'to know'.
 The new word 'technology' comes from a Greek word meaning 'to make'.

-Totalitarianism is a form of government that reaches farther than tyranny and attempts to control the totality of things.
+Totalitarianism is a form of government that reaches farther than tyranny and attempts to control the totality of things; 'It's all our' say the criminals who regard We the People as lower than insects.

 The outcrop of totalitarianisn today is a social score.
 If you don't act or think in their 'politically correct' way, things happen to you, such as, you lose the ability to travel, for instance or you lose your job, income, etc. Welcome to the covid con.